AndersenLab/CAENDR/README.md

 Troubleshooting:
 * Even if ENV and GOOGLE_APPLICATION_CREDENTIALS are set correctly you will need to be [logged into gcloud and configure docker](#setting-the-environment-and-gcloud-login) to enable publishing containers to GCR since the service account does not have permissions to publish.
+* Sometimes after deployment of the full application the ext_assets folder will not copy to the GCP static bucket, but terraform state will reflect the correct bucket resources.
+You'll notice the CeNDR logo and worms video will not show up on the home page.
+Simply redeploy the full application and the assets should be correctly copied to the GCP static bucket, fixing the issue.

 ## Deployment of Individual Components
 -------------------------------------------------------------------